TrizzlyBare/SE15-KMITL/README.md

 # SE-15 University Courses Repository

 This repository contains code and materials from SE15 (Software Engineering 15) courses during my university studies.
+Warning!!!
+Some of this code have error or bugs within the features.

 ## Table of Contents